mederrata/interpretable_corenlp/README.md

 **These models share a static word embedding that we are sharing using git lfs (for now, until it becomes cost prohibitive).
 Each model is an intriniscally interpretable *glass box*: every prediction is an **exact sum of named feature contributions** you can read off (`explain()`).
-To reiterate, the explainer is **exact** and is NOT not a post-hoc approximation.
+To reiterate, the explainer is **exact** and is NOT a post-hoc approximation.
 The accuracy of these models is competitive with transformers-based counterparts while offering orders of magnitude efficiency gains.

 > **English only.** All models are trained and evaluated on English.
 We'll work on other languages eventually, with your support.

 ## Why "interpretable"

-These are not black boxes probed after the fact.
+These are NOT black boxes.
 The architecture *is* the explanation:

-- The **embedding** `W` is a sparse PPMI matrix factorization with **named dimensions** — each coordinate is a coherent, nameable factor (a topic / part-of-speech / sense signal), not a rotation-arbitrary latent.
+- The **embedding** `W` is a sparse PPMI matrix factorization with **named dimensions** — each coordinate is a coherent, nameable factor (a topic / part-of-speech / sense signal), NOT a rotation-arbitrary latent.
 - The **POS tagger** and **sentence detector** are *functional-ANOVA lattices* (a generalized additive model over **named** features: suffix-class × shape × closed-class × position × WordNet-POS-set, projecting the embedding), plus a named tag→tag transition.
 The emission for any tag is literally